AkkashSR/NodeJS-Learning-Progress-Repo/README.md

 1. Started looking into incorporating SQL into the shopping app.
 2. Learnt about the Sequelize package.
 3. Will go through Sequelize more during the next weekend(09-10-2021 & 10-10-2021)

+### 09-10-2021:

+1. Finished off Sequelize.
+I do not like working with it.
+2. Looked into TypeORM.
+Looks very familiar since I've already worked using Hibernate.
+3. Will get into No-SQL tomorrow.
+MongoDB should be interesting, I hope.